1. The Worst Art You Never Knew You Always Wanted To See

 The Isabella Stewart Gardner Museum is a quirky, fun place to visit—not only is it a museum filled with strange artifacts from the 19th century (like letters written by celebrities or a giant silver ostrich), it’s also home to some unique paintings by Michelangelo, Rembrandt, Raphael, and Botticelli.

 Plus, the museum looks exactly like a Venetian palace, complete with Venetian gardens and architecture.
 And, the real secret?
-If your name is Isabella, if it’s your birthday, or if you’re wearing any Red Sox paraphernalia, then your entrance is free!
+If your name is Isabella or if it's your birthday, then your entrance is free (and if you're rocking your Red Sox gear, it's a $2 discount)!

 10. It Takes Two Bostonians To Tango Under A Full Moon